Post-Stroke Care at Home

-A stroke is a severe medical emergency that restricts the blood supply to the brain.
+A stroke restricts the blood supply to the brain.
 This, in addition to a lack of oxygen and nutrients, can cause brain cells to die.
 Survivors experience various conditions from paralysis, speech issues, emotional instability, depression, and much more.
-Care for these conditions is essential, and caregivers often have the difficult duty of caring for survivors through their long recovery.
+Care for these conditions is essential.
+That said, caregivers often have the difficult duty of caring for survivors through their long recovery.

-There are various rehabilitation methods and therapies involved in the recovery process, and caregivers work with them outside of these therapies to maintain some form of independence at home.
-The most important step a caregiver can take in the recovery process is educating themselves on the specifics of their client’s stroke and in researching the recovery process.
+There are various rehabilitation methods and therapies involved in the recovery process.
+Caregivers work with stroke survivors outside of these therapies to maintain some form of independence at home.
+The most important step a caregiver can take in the recovery process is educating themselves on the specifics of their client’s post-stroke care and in researching the recovery process.

 Be prepared for a lot of changes; physical, mental, and emotional changes are all expected after a stroke.
-Below are some tips to help in the stroke recovery process for caregivers and family members, and some can reduce the risk of future strokes.
+Below are some tips to help in post-stroke care and the recovery process for caregivers and family members, and some can reduce the risk of future strokes.

 Post-Stroke Care Tips